 Langoly is supported by our readers.
 We review products independently, but we may earn affiliate commissions if you buy through links on this page.
 As an Amazon Associate, Langoly earns from qualifying purchases.
 Please read our full disclosure for more information.

-There are many textbooks out there that promise you will learn Hebrew quickly.
-But where to start?
-With so many resources available, it can be hard to choose the right ones for you.
-This guide puts together the best nine books for learning Hebrew and the features that set them apart.
-No matter your level or reason for learning Hebrew, you’ll find a book fits your learning goals.
+Hebrew is a unique language steeped in history and tradition.
+But if you’re looking to learn it, where should you start?
+With so many resources available, it can be hard to choose the right one for you.
+This guide puts together the 9 best books for learning Hebrew and the features that set them apart.
+No matter your level or reason for learning Hebrew, you’ll find a book that fits your learning goals.

 Best Books to Learn Hebrew